tamilcloudbee/kubernetes/README.md

 | node2   |  172.51.51.70 | Ubuntu 24.04 LTS Server | 8  | 2 |

-### The following Block 1 & Block 2 is common for all Nodes
+### The following Block 1 & Block 2 & Block 3 is common for all 3 Nodes
 ### NOTE : Change / Modify the host_name value when running the following block in different machines

 ### Block 1